ahmedabdalla4/measeq/docs/usage.md

 Additional options to help run the pipeline to suit your needs

-#### Assigning your own reference
+#### Assigning Your Own Reference

 By default, the pipeline predicts a sample's genotype using a supplemented measles WHO N450 reference dataset and uses that to set a reference FASTA file to map the sample's reads to.
 These available preset reference FASTA files correspond to the D8, B3, and A genotypes of the measles virus.
-If a sample is predicted to be another genotype, then the pipeline defaults to the set `--default_ref` reference FASTA file which matches the D8 reference genome by default.
+If a sample is predicted to be another genotype, then the pipeline defaults to use the set `--default_ref` reference FASTA file which matches the D8 reference genome by default.

 You can override this prediction and use your own reference FASTA file by specifying the path to the file using `--reference`.
 Please note that all samples within that run will now use the FASTA file you have specified.

-#### Specifying parameters to preset specific reference FASTA and primer bed files
+#### Changing Preset Reference Files

 To change the preset files for each genotype, you may use a params file [as detailed here](#other-settings-and-parameter-files) or pass the modified paths through the command line.
-Here is a list of parameters that you may change:
+Parameters that can be changed to set this include:

 ```
 B3_ref